Prolozone® Glastonbury

 Do the Injections Hurt?

-How Do I Know If the Prolozone Therapy is Working?
+How Do I Know If Prolozone Therapy Is Working?

 In most cases, patients undergo Prolozone therapy until they are no longer feeling pain or they accomplish a sufficient level of improved mobility.
 It’s natural to feel the waxing and waning of discomfort and movement throughout your treatment.
 To know if Prolozone therapy is working, be sure to look out for the following signs: